-A full white to black belt course covering the traditional art of Shotokan Karate, with slight Korean influence due to the unique lineage that this style has passed through.
+A full white to black belt course covering the traditional art of Shotokan Karate, just as it was taught by the founder, Gichin Funakoshi.
 As a Shotokan student, you will learn stances, hand strikes, foot strikes, blocking, katas, and kumite.
 Sensei Jon Hodge will be your grading instructor, giving your feedback and guiding critiques through your rank exams.
 This is a self-paced program, which means there are no “forced waits” in between belt tests.
 Of course, proper training, time, and exertion is necessary to fully prepare yourself for the next rank.
 Ranks exams can be taken via our video testing process, in which you will receive full feedback and instructor support.
 The black belt exam can be taken locally at one of our training centers, or through a comprehensive video and written format.

 Complete Shotokan Karate